 Fig.12.
 MS SQL 2014 export.
 ODBC database data logger.
 Error handling.

 In this example, the last option (pos. #1) was checked as the data is important, and we should continue to operate regardless of the error.
 You may use other variants when you configure a new database connection or test the plugin.

 The last "Binding" page (Fig.13) is significant.
 You should bind a parser variable to the necessary table column.

 Fig.13.
 MS SQL 2014 export.
 ODBC database data logger.
 Binding.

 You can create item by item on this page by pressing the "Add item" button (Fig.13, pos.#2).
 In this case, before adding an item, the program will ask you for the table name (Fig.13, pos.#1) and then the column name.
-The name of a table column should be same as that specified while designing the database.
-Adding each item separately is a tedious and long process.
+The name of a table column should be the same as that specified while designing the database.
+Manually adding each item is a tedious and lengthy process.
 It is simpler to add all items at once by clicking the "Import" button (Fig.13, pos.#3).

-However, before clicking the "Import" you should configure a database connection as described above.
-In this case a dialog window will appear (Fig.14) and you should select the necessary table name (Fig.14, pos.#1) and click the "OK" button.
+However, before clicking the "Import" button, you should configure a database connection, as described before.
+In this case, a dialog window will appear (Fig.14), and you can select the necessary table name (Fig.14, pos.#1) and click the "OK" button.

 Fig.14.
 MS SQL 2014 export.
 ODBC database.
 Selecting the table.

 Each item on the binding page has few properties:

 Click the "OK" button to close the ODBC database plugin configuration window and the "OK" button in the options window.